-Drawing I introduces the students to basic drawing skills and techniques through the use of line, form, composition, perspective and the use of chiaroscuro.
-The course emphasis is on using drawing as a vehicle for seeing and communicating.
-Students will learn to judge proportions, create volume, depict the illusion of space and to analyze their own work as well as others.
-Black and white dry medium will be used for all assignments.
+Drawing I introduces the students to basic drawing skills and techniques through the use of line, form, and composition.
+Drawing observationally from still lifes and a live model students will learn to use 1- and 2-point perspective, judge proportions, create a sense of volume, and depict the illusion of space using light, value, and shadow.
+The course emphasis is on using drawing as a vehicle for seeing.
+Students will analyze their own work as well as others.
+Black and white dry medium and ink will be used for all assignments.
 Group 2 course.

 Recommended Prerequisites or Skills Competencies

 Students are encouraged to have good reading skills or seek help